If the coronavirus pandemic has ruined your big day, forcing you to either postpone or cancel your wedding, then we have some good news.

 - Outdoor receptions can have six people from different households.

-- Members of the different households will need to adhere to the 1m social distancing measures.
+- Members of the different households will need to adhere to the one-metre social distancing measures.

 - Couples will need to wash their hands after exchanging rings.